shounaknaik/Depth-Using-Stereo/README.md

     for the chirelity condition.

 ### Rectification
 Using the fundamental matrix and the feature points, we can obtain the epipolar lines for both images.
 The epipolar lines need to be parallel for further computations to obtain depth.
 This can be done by reprojecting image planes onto a common plane parallel to the line between camera centers.

+The following images are the rectified left and rectified right.

 ![Rectification](images/left_image.png)
 ![Rectification2](images/right_image.png)